attilammagyar/js80p/README.md

 machine that could be used for testing, I'd consider that.
 But as long as it cannot be obtained (legally) without also buying a Mac, and I'm happy with my current computer, I'm not going to invest in a new one.

+<a id="faq-params-polyphony" href="#toc">Table of Contents</a>

+### Parameters, Envelopes, and polyphony: how do they work?

+By default, knobs and toggles act globally.
+This means that if you adjust a knob with your mouse, or if you assign a MIDI value (controller, note velocity, etc.), a Macro, or an LFO to it and adjust the parameter via that, or if you use <a href="#faq-automation">automation in your plugin host application</a>, then that parameter will change for all sounding notes.

+But if you assign an Envelope as a controller to a parameter, then each polyphonic note will use its own timeline for that parameter, and the parameter's value will change over time for each note independently according to the envelope's settings.
+By default, these settings are only evaluated once for each note, at the very beginning of the note, so if the parameters of the envelope are changed, then it will only affect the notes that start after the adjustment.

+To have polyphonic notes *sample and hold* a MIDI value or a Macro's momentary value for a parameter for the entire duration of the note, independently of other notes and subsequent changes of the value (e.g. to use lower filter cutoff frequency for low-velocity notes so that they sound softer), then you have to use an Envelope: turn up all the levels of the Envelope to 100%, assign the MIDI value or the Macro to the Amount parameter of the Envelope, and assign the Envelope to control the parameter.

+If an Envelope is switched to Dynamic mode, then polyphonic notes will still track their own independent timelines for each parameter that has that Envelope assigned, but the parameter's value will converge to the value that it should have at each moment according to the momentary settings of the Envelope.

 <a id="faq-custom-wave" href="#toc">Table of Contents</a>